ajay-dhangar/algo/src/pages/challenges/challenge1sol.md

-# Data Structures Quiz Solutions and Explanations
+# Data Structures Challenge 1  Solutions

 ## Question 1
 **What is the time complexity of accessing an element in an array?**